Overview of high-density QCD studies with the CMS experiment at the LHC: Hard probes in heavy ion collisions and sensitivity to quark-gluon plasma

-CMS has performed extensive studies of flavor-identified \PQB hadrons, including the first observation of \PBp, \PBp production and the evidence of \PBpc meson production in \PbPb collisions.
+CMS has performed extensive studies of flavor-identified \PQB hadrons, including the first observation of \PBzs and \PBp production, and evidence of \PBpc meson production, in \PbPb collisions.
 Measurements of \PBzs, \PBp, and \PBpc mesons~\cite{CMS:2022sxl} in \PbPb collisions are presented in Fig.~\ref{fig:hadronization_bottom}.
 The left panel displays the \BsBpratio yield ratio as a function of \pt in \PbPb collisions, together with the LHCb measurements in \pp collisions at 7\TeV~\cite{LHCb:2019lsv}, scaled by the branching fraction ratio serving as a baseline for \PbPb results.
 The \PbPb measurement is consistently above the \pp result; however, due to substantial uncertainties, no significant dependence on \pt and centrality can be established.
+It should be noted that the \pp ratio at forward rapidity, as measured by LHCb, may be different from that at mid-rapidity.
 The results are compared with several models, including a transport model based on a Langevin equation that incorporates collisional energy loss and heavy quark diffusion in the medium~\cite{He:2014cla}, an advanced Langevin hydrodynamic model~\cite{cao20}, and a quark combination model using the equal-velocity combination approximation~\cite{EVC}.
 All models predict a significant enhancement at low \pt attributed to the coalescence contribution to \PBzs production and are in agreement with the data.
 The right panel of Fig.~\ref{fig:hadronization_bottom} displays the nuclear modification factor of \PBpc meson in \PbPb collisions in comparison with other hadrons.
 The \PBpc meson, composed of a charm quark and a bottom antiquark, bridges the gap between the ground states of charmonia and bottomonia in size and binding energy.
 The modification of the \PBpc meson production in \PbPb collisions can offer additional insights into the interaction of heavy quarks with the medium.
 Due to the small production cross section of the \PBpc meson, the coalescence contribution could potentially be more significant.
 Although the suppression levels of \PBpc and \PBzs production align with those of other hadrons in the high-\pt region, both of them show a reduced level of suppression at low \pt.
 This consistency suggests an enhancement in their production through coalescence.
 To draw more conclusive insights into the \PQB meson hadronization process, future measurements with increased precision are needed.